Triple-S Management (NYSE:GTS) Issues FY 2021 Earnings Guidance

 Triple-S Management (NYSE:GTS) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.950-$3.150 for the period.
 The company issued revenue guidance of $3.98 billion-$4.02 billion.

-Triple-S Management (NYSE:GTS) last posted its earnings results on Thursday, August 5th.
-The company reported $0.44 earnings per share for the quarter, missing analysts’ consensus estimates of $0.82 by ($0.38).
-Triple-S Management had a return on equity of 4.49% and a net margin of 2.40%.
-Research analysts anticipate that Triple-S Management will post 3.05 earnings per share for the current fiscal year.
+Triple-S Management (NYSE:GTS) last released its quarterly earnings data on Thursday, August 5th.
+The company reported $0.44 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.82 by ($0.38).
+Triple-S Management had a net margin of 2.40% and a return on equity of 4.49%.
+On average, equities research analysts anticipate that Triple-S Management will post 3.05 EPS for the current fiscal year.

 An institutional investor recently raised its position in Triple-S Management stock.
-Morgan Stanley boosted its position in shares of Triple-S Management Co.
-(NYSE:GTS) by 75.4% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 22,949 shares of the company’s stock after purchasing an additional 9,863 shares during the period.
-Morgan Stanley owned about 0.10% of Triple-S Management worth $511,000 as of its most recent SEC filing.
-65.39% of the stock is currently owned by hedge funds and other institutional investors.
+Morgan Stanley increased its stake in shares of Triple-S Management Co.
+(NYSE:GTS) by 75.4% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 22,949 shares of the company’s stock after buying an additional 9,863 shares during the quarter.
+Morgan Stanley owned about 0.10% of Triple-S Management worth $511,000 at the end of the most recent reporting period.
+Institutional investors own 65.39% of the company’s stock.

 Triple-S Management Corp. is a holding company, which engages in the provision of health insurance services.
 It operates through the following business segments: Managed Care; Life Insurance; Property and Casualty Insurance; and Other.
 The Managed Care segment sells managed care products to commercial, Medicare, and Medicaid market sectors.